 Master of Professional Studies (MPS) in Wine Management

-The core of the Master of Professional Studies (MPS) in Wine Management involves instruction in those topics critical to professionals working in this area of the industry and will enhance prior education in areas of hospitality management, culinary arts, or other related fields.
+The core of the Master of Professional Studies (MPS) in Wine Management degree program is offered through the CIA’s School of Graduate and Professional Studies.
+The core of this program involves instruction in those topics critical to professionals working in this area of the industry and will enhance prior education in areas of hospitality management, culinary arts, or other related fields.

 The objective is to deliver a comprehensive overview of wines and beverages of the world—from varietals and winemaking practices to wine laws, contemporary business practices, and understanding of distribution channels—that will be of immediate value to employers looking to bring a wine and beverage professional into their organizations.